9 Proven Ways to Control Your Strongest Cravings

 Make a fist

-Tightening your muscles could give your willpower a boost.
+Weirdly, tightening your muscles could give your willpower a boost.
 In a review of studies published in Journal of Consumer Research, participants who clenched their fists, tightened their biceps or calf muscles, or stretched their fingers while making food choices picked healthier foods than those who didn’t.
 The researchers say firming your muscles while trying to exert self-control could strengthen your resolve.

-But cut yourself a break
+Cut yourself a break

 Giving up junk food produces similar withdrawal-like symptoms as drug addiction, suggests a study published in 2018 in Appetite.
 Researchers asked 231 adults to report what happened when they reduced the amount of highly processed foods they ate in the past year.
-The study participants reported that sadness, irritability, tiredness and cravings peaked during the initial two to five days after they quit eating junk food, but then the negative side effects tapered off.
+The study participants reported that sadness, irritability, tiredness, and cravings peaked during the initial two to five days after they quit eating junk food, but then the negative side effects tapered off.
 Follow these 10 ways to train your brain to hate junk food.

 Take a power nap